atomix/dazl/README.md

 * `Warnw(msg string, fields ...Field)`
 * ...

+Messages will only be written to log [outputs](#outputs) if the configured level of the logger is higher than the message level.

 ## Structured logging

 Structured logging is supported for the JSON [encoding](#encodings), and JSON fields are configurable via